andir/npins/README.md

           Track a branch instead of a release
   -d, --directory <FOLDER>
-          Base folder for sources.json and the boilerplate default.nix [env: NPINS_DIRECTORY=] [default: npins] --at <tag or rev>
+          Base folder for sources.json and the boilerplate default.nix [env: NPINS_DIRECTORY=] [default: npins] --name <NAME>
+          Add the pin with a custom name.
+If a pin with that name already exists, it will be overwritten --at <tag or rev>
           Use a specific commit/release instead of the latest.
 This may be a tag name, or a git revision when --branch is set --pre-releases